LeHuman/PMPi/README.md

 - Wireless
   - Wireless capability is enabled by using a Raspberry Pi Pico W
-  - Web interface exposed on local network powered by [mongoose](https://mongoose.ws/)
+  - Web interface exposed on a local network, powered by [mongoose](https://mongoose.ws/)
 - Open Source
   - You are reading the open sourcedness of all this
 - Obsolete on Arrival $-$ *new*⭐